calabash/calabash-ios/README.md

 ===========================

 Calabash is an automated testing technology for Android and iOS native and hybrid applications.
-This repository contains support for iOS, for Android, see [Calabash Android](https://github.com/calabash/calabash-android).
+This repository contains support for iOS, for Android, see [Calabash Landing Page](http://calaba.sh/).

 This document explains how to install Calabash.
 For introductory information about the rationale behind Calabash see